Django bulk_update memory issue

 I reported this issue on the Django issue tracker: #36526 bulk_update uses more memory than expected.
 The ticket received a patch with a solution in a few hours, but unfortunately, the solution got rejected.

-A safer solution was to document the memory usage, which was what ended up happening. batch_update now has the following warning:
+A safer solution was to document the memory usage, which was what ended up being the solution that closed my ticket. batch_update now has the following warning:

 When updating a large number of objects, be aware that bulk_update() prepares all of the WHEN clauses for every object across all batches before executing any queries.
 This can require more memory than expected.